 The school will work with student's families to provide detection and preventive health services.
-In accordance with law, the school will provide vision, hearing, and scoliosis screening.
+In accordance with law, the school will provide vision, hearing, and scoliosis screening if not received from your child's medical provider.
 Health problems will be referred to the parent(s)/guardian(s), who are encouraged to have their family physician provide appropriate care.
-Please see the Screening Letter to Parents below
+Please see the Health Screenings Notice below.

 Weight Status Category (BMI Opt-Out)